AI Life Insurance Underwriting: How Automated Approval Works in 2026

 Data Source What It Reveals

-Prescription History Medication patterns tied to chronic conditions and mortality risk
+Prescription History (Rx) Medication patterns tied to chronic conditions and mortality risk

-Motor Vehicle Records Driving behavior and accident history as lifestyle risk indicators
+Motor Vehicle Records (MVR) Driving behavior, DUIs, and lifestyle risk indicators

 MIB (Medical Information Bureau) Prior insurance applications and medical flags